LogoCentral User Management

 Upon entering Mountpoint, the path for the Docker volume is displayed, for example: /var/lib/docker/volumes/centrum-data/_data/

-3Copy the database (the command does not copy all data, but only the database):
+3Copy the database (the command does not copy all of the data, just the database):

 sqlite3 <docker-volume-path>/centrum.db ".backup <Destination-on-host-system>/centrum.db"